Skip to main content

 • Improved maintainability

-• Support for customizing Reviewdog settings
+• Support for customizing Reviewdog configuration

 • Official release of replace_target